-EMEC 480-489 | SPECIAL TOPICS IN MECHANICAL ENGINEERING (3-0-3) Prerequisite: approval of the Dean | Upon demand
+EMEC 480-489 | SPECIAL TOPICS IN MECHANICAL ENGINEERING (3-0-3)

 Topics of interest to students and faculty which are not available in the existing Mechanical Engineering curriculum will be offered through this course.
 Prior approval of the course material and syllabus by the Dean is required.